kklmn/ArdquariumPi/docs/index.md

 ![](images/complete.jpg){:height="75%" width="75%"}

-I have an old phone located close to the Arduino that is connected via BLE.
+I have an old phone located close to the aquarium and connected via BLE.
 It has a cheap pre-paid SIM card that enables alarm texts.
 Quite a problem is that the phone may drop the BLE connection when the screen goes to energy saving mode.
 On this particular phone the problem was solved by disabling the energy